MakenaKinyua/MakenaKinyua/README.md

 ---

+Projects🧱

+I have worked on several projects including:

+**Finance Agent** - Financial Educator AI agent **Customer Support Chatbot** - a chatbot that handles queries by users **RAG** - a retrieval augmented generation system

+---

 Currently🚀

-I am working my way towards building in Machine Learning and Artificial Intelligence.
-It is an interesting journey and you can read all about the things I am learning [here](https://dev.to/makenakinyua).
+I am currently interning at LuxDev HQ, bulding in Data Science and Analytics, after successful completion of my training.
+I write about my journey and you can read all about the things I am working on [here](https://dev.to/makenakinyua).

 I am open for collaboration opportunities to know more and grow.